Senibo-Don-Pedro/blog_posts_api/README.md

 ## Code Explanation

 ### PostController.java
-Handles all REST endpoints for posts:
+Handles all REST endpoints for posts with support for both JSON and XML:

 - `GET /api/v1/posts` → list (with optional searchTerm)
 - `GET /api/v1/posts/{id}` → fetch by UUID